r00ster/movie-search/README.md

 ```
 ng build
 ```
-After that you can run an http-server in side of the dist/movie-search folder to test in browser.
+After that you can run an http-server from the dist/movie-search folder to test in browser.

 ## Extra features
 1. Dark mode toggle